Senior – what we offer

 This size of our club also means that if you want to make the jump from playing to coaching or helping out behind the scenes, we’ve lots of different ways you can stay part of the Pirates family.

 We’re well run

 Our club is managed by a dedicated committee.
 We follow all the rules, make sure everything is done in the right way and with player health and safety in mind at all times.
 We don’t settle for second best, and are always pushing to be better.
 We attend meetings with our National Governing Body, the British American Football Association, and always make sure we get involved in all aspects of our sport.
 We have strong links in our local community too and are members of the Sports Councils of Hamilton and East Kilbride and we work closely with community sports hubs and Active Schools.
 We hold Bronze Club SL accreditation from South Lanarkshire Leisure too, which recognises well governed, safe and inclusive clubs.

-Our finances are in great shape and are managed transparently, with every player given updates throughout the season on their financial status.
-At the end of the year we share a full copy of our accounts so you can see exactly what we’ve spent your money on.
+Our finances are in great shape and are managed transparently.
+At our AGM we share a full copy of our accounts so you can see exactly what we’ve spent your money on.
 You’re also very welcome to look at our accounts or ask questions about our finances at any time.
 We have a fantastic track record at securing grant funding for the club.
-And for the last seven years, players have told us via our annual feedback survey that they think the club is great value for money.
+And for the last seven years, players have told us via our annual feedback survey that they think the team is great value for money.